 The mile, on the other hand, has a much older and more varied history.
 Its origins can be traced back to the Roman mile (mille passus), which was approximately 1,000 paces or 5,000 Roman feet.
 Over time, the mile evolved differently in various regions, leading to different definitions.
 The statute mile, which is the standard mile used in the United States and the United Kingdom, was standardized in the 16th century and is defined as 5,280 feet.

 The difference in historical development and standardization is why the conversion factor between kilometers and miles is not a simple, round number.
-It reflects the inherent differences between the metric and imperial systems.
+Now, it reflects the inherent differences between the metric and imperial systems.
 While the metric system was designed for simplicity and ease of conversion, the imperial system evolved organically over centuries.

 Trends and Latest Developments

 According to a recent survey, a significant portion of the population in the United States supports a complete transition to the metric system.
 The perceived benefits include easier calculations, better integration with international standards, and reduced confusion in everyday measurements.
-However, there is also resistance to change, particularly among older generations who are more familiar with imperial units.
+Still, there is also resistance to change, particularly among older generations who are more familiar with imperial units.

 Tips and Expert Advice